 Obierika tells the whole incident to Okonkwo.
 He calls the people of society foolish as they committed murder of an innocent person.
 Chinue Achebe very skillfully compares the incident with Okonkwo’s thinking.
 On one hand, protagonist of the play shows sympathy on murder of an alien but on the other hand the writer shows destruction of the city from the hands of whitemen.
 Meaning thereby that the whitemen instead of conducting an inquiry and finding the responsible person of the incident destroy the whole village.

-Chinua Achebe, in this way, shows cruelty of whitemen in his novel Things Fall Apart during postcolonial period.
+Chinua Achebe, in this way, sketches a theme of colonialism and shows cruelty of whitemen in his novel Things Fall Apart during postcolonial period.
 Colonialism was not for the welfare of the people, instead whiteman came there to create fear in their minds.
 The incident shows that they went there to make them slaves.

 It is also noteworthy that some people open-heartedly accepted colonialism.
 Nwoye’s example in this regard is in front of us.
 When missionaries preach Christianity and tell him about the new God, he accepts it.
 Their new method of worship and believing in only one God really impresses him, resultantly, he changes his mind regarding traditional concepts of Igbo society.
 In this way, somehow we see the writer expressing his impartial opinions.
 He shows two types of people in the novel.
 In the first group are those who reject the idea of a new religion whereas the people who accept the interference of whitemen fall in group two.
 In this way, the writer sincerely expresses his unbiased opinions.